Table of Content

 For this reason, we tend to suggest cooking your vegetables by baking, simmering, frying, or gently steaming them.
 This makes them digestible.

-At the same time concentrate on strengthening your digestive hearth.
-You can do this by eating cultivated foods. cultivated vegetables have plenty of enzymes.
+At the same time, concentrate on strengthening your digestive heart can do this by eating cultivated foods. cultivated vegetables have plenty of enzymes.

-They contain helpful microorganism that is useful.
+They contain helpful micro microorganisms is useful.
 They digest all the foods eaten by you.

 Fermented foods like raw cultured vegetables will offer you necessary plant enzymes. they will also include healthy microflora.

-These will populate your inner system to create your digestive hearth.
-The Body digestive health and healing provides several alternative solutions.
+These will populate your inner system to create your digestive heart Body digestive health and healing provide several alternative solutions.
 It will heal your digestion and make energy and vitality.

-Follow the seven principles and add fermented foods and drinks to strengthen your digestive hearth.
-So you’ll be able to get the best from that vegetable platter.
+Follow the seven principles and add fermented foods and drinks to strengthen your digestive heart health you’ll be able to get the best from that vegetable platter.